incubyte/incubyte.github.io/content/blog/prompting-like-a-pro.md

 draft = false
 authors = ["Saugat Rai"]
-description = "Trips and tricks for effective prompting" tags = ["Prompting Like a Pro"] categories = ["Prompting Like a Pro", "AI", "Prompting"] type = ""
+description = "Trips and tricks for effective prompting" tags = ["Prompt Engineering 101", "Learnings"] categories = ["Prompt Engineering 101", "AI", "Prompting"] type = ""
 +++

 There are many ways to effectively prompt an LLM to get a good response, and the one I am sharing here is tailored for software development.
-These particular insights come from working with Claude Code.
+These particular insights come from working with [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview).
 The tips and tricks outlined below are based on my experience and can help you improve your development workflow with LLMs—so give them a try!

 ## Getting Started